Kris Cox – Speaker

 This session will cover grading guidelines, figuring out a GPA, making a transcript, and what to do about a diploma.
 All those details that can feel a bit overwhelming as you approach the high school years, but they really aren’t that hard!
 You’ll come away equipped to confidently do record-keeping for the high school years.

-The Nuts and Bolts of Homeschooling Through High School (2 hours)
+The Nuts and Bolts of Homeschooling Through High School (Two – 1 hour sessions)

-Homeschooling into the high school years can feel a bit intimidating, but it really is doable!
-In fact, the high school years can be some of the best years of homeschooling with your child as you help them find God’s purpose for their life and mature into adulthood.
+Homeschooling into the high school years can feel a bit intimidating, but the truth is, the high school years can be some of the best years of homeschooling with your child as you help them find God’s purpose for their life and mature into adulthood.

-Many important high school courses our students need to take are also general education requirements for college.
-Why not “kill two birds with one stone” so to speak, and complete college-level courses while in high school and get credit for both high school and college at the same time?
-Come and learn about the Post-Secondary Enrollment Option (PSEO) and how to navigate it, plus CLEP, DSST and AP testing as well… there are lots of great ways to challenge your student while they are in high school.
+Also, many important high school courses our students need to take are general education requirements for college.
+The great news is, many students can take college-level courses while in high school and get credit for both high school and college at the same time!
+In this session you’ll learn about the Post-Secondary Enrollment Option (PSEO) and how to navigate it, plus CLEP, DSST and AP testing as well.
+There are many ways to challenge your students while they are in high school.
+Please note: If your student is not college bound, you’ll still find this session very helpful.

 Making a High School Plan for the Child Who Doesn’t Want to Go to College